 - Extras: Top the salad off with toasted tortilla strips, crushed tortilla chips or pepitas.

 - Dressing: Swap out the vinaigrette for a creamy avocado dressing.

-How to cook corn for salad?
+How to cook corn for salad with avocado?

 While I love using raw sweet corn for this salad, you can cook your corn first if you prefer!